bringauto/transparent-module/README.md

 Where `device_id.name`, `device_id.role` and `device_id.type` have to be the same as the connected device.
 And in `payload.data` you can put any string you want to send.

+## Sending status

+The module represents all sent data as strings, including JSON objects.
+When sending a JSON, it is serialized (dumped) into a string format before being sent.
+This allows the module to handle all data types uniformly, ensuring flexibility.

 ## Example

 An example script, `example.py`, is provided in the `example` subdirectory.
 This script demonstrates how the module can be utilized for sending data between devices.